bioinfologics/skm-tools/README.md

 # Tools in development (use them at your own risk)

 More tools are comming soon, you can have a look in the alternative branches, but no warranty given.

+# skm-multiway-shared

+This creates an intersection between many sequence files (genomes?) and outputs for each file how many skip-mers are present in how many files.